 - Your Special Needs Plan leaves the Medicare program: You’ll qualify for a Special Election Period to switch plans.

-It's important to understand that you can only remain in a SNP for as long as you meet the eligibility criteria of that plan.
+It’s important to understand that you can only remain in an SNP for as long as you meet the eligibility criteria of that plan.
 If your situation changes and you no longer meet the requirements you’ll get a Special Election Period to switch to a different Medicare Advantage plan or switch back to Original Medicare.